maxoganian/Weather_Project/README.md

 15    5v
 16    GND

-The Moisture sensors hve 1.25 in long and 5/8 in apart One of the prongs goes to 5v the other goes to its analog pin and, through a 10k resistor, to GND
+The Moisture sensors have 1.25 in long and 5/8 in apart One of the prongs goes to 5v the other goes to its analog pin and, through a 10k resistor, to GND

 The wireless nrf24 is connected to the specialty SPI pins on the Arduino Mega.